PoCInnovation/Infinalys2/README.md

 OR
 python3 main.py (stock) (interval)
 ```
 ### USAGE
 stock: stock symbol to be downloaded
 interval: interval of the stock to be downloaded (1d, 5d, or 1mo)

 ##### EXAMPLES:
 ```
 ./main.py APPL 1d
 ./main.py OIL 5d
 ./main.py
 ./main.py AMZN 1mo
 ```

 ### Customisation

 In the folder assets in irma folder you can see 2 file

 In the companies.csv you got a list of the Best 506 companies in the trading market.

 And you can copy in this file somme companies and put them into the file companies_test to evaluate them

 the result of the fetch of companies_test is put into the ```stock ``` file

+## Back_end

+The back_end is done with flask we get request to be able transmit the purse and the candle time.

 ## Built With